FIRSTRobotics/fms-manual/source/off-season-fms/configuration/installation.rst

 .. image:: images/installation-5.png

 Once FMS is loaded you will see the following screen must agree to the warning to get started.
-Beyond that, refer to the `User’s Manual <../../eventmanager>`_ for additional operating instructions.
+Beyond that, refer to the Event Manager for additional operating instructions.

 .. image:: images/installation-6.png